rotem-abir/trello-rtl-powerup/README.md

 > Add a right-to-left text editor to each of your Trello cards (browser only).

 #### Key features:
-- Toggle RTL/LTR instantly on any board
-- Aligns card descriptions
+- Adds a separate RTL description area inside each card
+- Keeps the regular Trello description untouched
+- Works per-board
-- Working per-board (saves data via Trello Power-Up storage)
+- Storing data via Trello Power-Up storage
 - Zero tracking, zero external APIs
+- Your data is yours: 100% client-side

 ## Installation